Kazakhstan mulls ending Russia's cosmodrome leaseDecember 9, 2012 @ 10:24 pm

-ALMATY, Kazakhstan (AP) - The head of Kazakhstan's space agency said Monday that Russia's lease of a launch facility in the Central Asian nation, the only site worldwide currently being used to get astronauts to the International Space Station, may be suspended.
+ALMATY, Kazakhstan (AP) - The head of Kazakhstan's space agency says Russia's lease of a launch facility in the Central Asian nation could be suspended.

-Interfax-Kazakhstan news agency cited Kazcosmos head Talgat Musabayev as telling parliament that proposals are being considered to bring the Baikonur facility under Kazakhstan's jurisdiction.
+Interfax-Kazakhstan news agency cited Kazcosmos head Talgat Musabayev as telling Parliament on Monday that proposals are being considered to bring the facility under Kazakhstan's jurisdiction.

-Russia pays Kazakhstan $115 million annually for use of the Soviet-built Baikonur cosmodrome under an arrangement set to expire in 2050.
-Russia spends $160 million per year operating the facility.
+Russia pays Kazakhstan $115 million annually for use of the Soviet-built Baikonur in a deal expiring in 2050.

 Observers worry that the transfer of Baikonur to Kazakhstan could lead to an exodus of specialists from the town, worsening the shortage of expertise in Russia's space program.